 This research is part of a Joint Plan of Work between the Disability and Rehabilitation team of World Health Organisation (WHO/DAR) and the AIFO.
-The research study is referred to as the S- PARK/CBR initiative.
-Outcome measurement timing: After 2 and 4 years have elapsed since the programme started in the selected village (although not all persons with disabilities in the same village joined the CBR at the same moment). impairment).
+The research study is referred to as the S-PARK/CBR initiative.

+Outcome measurement timing: After 2 and 4 years have elapsed since the programme started in the selected village (although not all persons with disabilities in the same village joined the CBR at the same moment).

+impairment).
 For all outcomes the focus is on people with any type of disability at the time of joining the programme.

+Eniola and Adebiyi (2007)

+Emotional Intelligence and Goal Setting-An Investigation into Interventions to Increase Motivation to Work among Visually Impaired Students in Nigeria.
+British Journal of Visual Impairment.
+25(3): 249-253.

+Study funding: Not stated

+Unclear - paper states that the instrument used for this study was developed in 2000; the paper was published in 2007.

+Design: Quasi-experimental (ex-ante) Described as pre- and post-test experimental design, but assignment methods not reported

+Authors report findings for the sample/intervention as a whole, and for both treatment groups individually.

+One group received an intervention the authors labeled 'emotional intelligence techniques' and the other group received an alternative intervention called 'goal setting techniques'.
+Two data collection points, one before the intervention and one afterwards.

+Comparability of groups: Unclear

+1. Motivation to work

+Outcome measurement timing: After 6 weeks receipt of the intervention

+Geographical location: Nigeria (lower-middle income country)

+Number of study participants: Whole sample: n=32 (16 in each group)

+Age: Young adults (inferred)

+Sex: Total: males n=14; females n=18.
+Emotional intelligence techniques group: total n=16; males n=7; females n=9).
+Goal setting techniques group: total n=16; males n=7; females n=9)

+Disability: Sensory (visual impairments)

-Eniola and Adebiyi (2007) Emotional Intelligence and Goal Setting-An Investigation into Interventions to Increase Motivation to Work among Design: Quasi-experimental (ex-ante) Described as pre- and post-test experimental design, but assignment methods not reported Authors report findings for the Geographical location: Nigeria (lower-middle income country) Number of study participants: Whole sample: n=32 (16 in each Reviewers infer that none of the participants are in paid employment as they were students and the intervention was focused on developing motivation Visually Impaired Students in Nigeria.
-British Journal of sample/intervention as a whole, and for both treatment groups individually. group) to work.
+Reviewers infer that none of the participants are in paid employment as they were students and the intervention was focused on developing motivation to work.
 No details about previous work experience are reported.
-Visual Impairment.
-25(3): 249- 253.
-One group received an intervention the authors Age: Young adults (inferred) 200. labeled 'emotional intelligence techniques' and Sex: Total: males n=14; females This study evaluates intervention no. 2. the other group received an alternative intervention called 'goal setting techniques'.
-Two data collection points, one before the intervention n=18.
-Emotional intelligence techniques group: total n=16; males n=7; Study funding: Not stated and one afterwards. females n=9).
-Goal setting techniques group: total n=16; males Period covered by this evaluation: Comparability of groups: Unclear n=7; females n=9) Unclear - paper states that the instrument used for this study was developed in 2000; the paper was published in 2007.
-Outcome measures: 1.
-Motivation to work Outcome measurement timing: After 6 weeks receipt of the intervention Disability: Sensory (visual impairments)